Interpretation of Contract Terms: Conditions, Warranties, and Innominate Terms

 Legal Analysis:

-- Remedies: The company can terminate the contract and seek damages.
+- Remedies: The manufacturer can terminate the contract and seek damages for losses incurred due to the delay.

 Case Study 2: The Software Development Agreement